Gov Logo

 Eight secondary care institutions provide specialized services to the people in the Province.
-In fact, DGH Nuwaraeliya and DBH Gampola are under the management of the National Ministry of Health, while the rest including DGH Matale, DGH Nawalapitiya, DBH Dambulla.
-DBH Dickoya, DBH Rikillagaskada and DBH Theldeniya are under the administration of the Department of Health Services, Central Province.
+In fact, DGH Nuwara Eliya, DGH Matale, DGH Nawalapitiya and BH Gampola are under the management of the National Ministry of Health, while the rest including BH Dambulla, BH Dickoya, BH Rikillagaskada and BH Theldeniya are under the administration of the Department of Health Services, Central Province.

 Compared to the Primary Healthcare settings, there is a huge difference in service provision from the secondary Healthcare institutions in terms of Clinic attendance, Inward admissions, Deliveries, and ETU admissions.
 This further indicates the need of strengthening the health care services at primary level.
 Generally there is an increasing trend of ETU admissions in all institutions.